Skip to main content

 Graceland

 The second most-visited home in the United States (behind only the White House), Graceland was home to Elvis Presley during the height of his career.
-Although the rock ’n’ roll singer and pop culture icon died in the white-columned mansion in 1977, touring the wacky rooms of this 17,552-square-foot (1,630-square-meter) estate offers insight into the mind of The King of Rock, who is buried in the estate's Meditation Gardens.
+Touring the wacky rooms of this 17,552-square-foot (1,630-square-meter) estate offers insights into the life and mind of The King of Rock, who is buried in Graceland’s Meditation Gardens.

 Travelers wishing for an independent tour experience have several ticket options to choose from, including a mansion-only tour (led by John Stamos on an iPad) and comprehensive Graceland tickets that offer access to the Presley Motors Automobile Museum (home of Elvis’ 1955 pink Cadillac), Elvis: The Entertainer Career Museum, and the Elvis Discovery Exhibits.
 Guided tours of the mansion offer the added benefit of round-trip transportation from Memphis or Nashville, while VIP tour upgrades include skip-the-line access to the mansion.